 I want a bright-sounding attack, but still a lot of resonance.
-Maybe ebony fingerboard??
+Either ebony fingerboard or maple.

 Undecided.
 Possibly angled with tuners 2-on-a-side rather than 4-in-line.
 But the body sketch seems to like that giant old-style thunderbird headstock... maybe just slim it down a bit?

 All chrome or nickel.
-I hate black only like gold on certain finishes.
+I hate black, and only like gold or brass on certain finishes.

 I got some Hipshot Ultralights (the chrome reversible kind) for $63 total on Ebay.

 Blue?
 Pelham blue?
 Almost certainly painted rather than natural.

 White.
 Shape based on the non-reverse T-bird pickguard shape which I've realized is a lot of what I like about those birds.

 Still deciding.
 Current concept is a triple-pickup bass.